envi/olesia-khomchyn.github.io/docs/Options_and_Limitations.md

 ## <span style="color: #F05D30">$filter</span>

 The ```$filter``` system query option allows clients to filter a collection of resources addressed by a request URL.
-The expression specified with ```$filter``` is evaluated for each resource in the collection, and only items, which expression is evaluated to true are included in the response.
-Resources which expression is evaluated to False or Null are skipped in the response.
-Property names should be specified in lower camel case.
+The expression specified with the```$filter``` is evaluated for each resource in the collection, and only items, in which the expression is evaluated True are included in the response.
+Resources in which the expression is evaluated False or Null are skipped in the response.
+Property names should be specified in lowerCamelCase.

 Now, Envi API allows filtering by the following functions: